z-kahraman/medium/1-api/news_api_project/README.md

 # News API Project 📰

 This project is a Python application that **fetches news from NewsAPI** and saves them to an Excel file.
+It also **logs execution times** for performance analysis and BI tools.

 ## 🚀 Usage